kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I have no idea how much she hates me and/or what she is planning with all the teachers.

 !!! note "In retrospect"
-    - On balance, hate is probably not the main motivator for the relentless gang stalking and bullying by teachers at the conservatory at this stage of the game.
+    - On balance, hate is probably not the main motivator for the relentless gang stalking and bullying by teachers at the conservatory at this stage of the game, although it probably helps them find a justification for their outrageous behavior.
-    - In fact, my studies at the conservatory were supposed to end definitively on June 12th, but that didn't happen.
+    - In fact, my studies at the conservatory were supposed to end definitively on [June 12th](june.md#monday-12th-june-2023), but that didn't happen.
     - The fact that teachers and staff had to continue with their ridiculous charade must have been very annoying and upsetting for them.
-    - So, instead of doing the right thing, and letting it all go, and leaving me in peace to play the piano, they decided their best move was to make things decidedly worse for me so that I would definitely leave.
+    - So, instead of doing the right thing, and letting it all go, and leaving me in peace to play the piano, they decided their best move was to make things decidedly worse for me so that I would definitely leave, have a nervous breakdown, or even kill myself like so many others they knew.
     - Were they getting paid to deliver me, utterly isolated at home, to the honey-trapping gitano sex gangs?

 ### Harmony

 - Harmony class is OK.
 - I struggle to understand the content, however.
 - My cognitive skills are not what they used to be.
-Thinking takes a concerted effort.
+- Thinking about musical theory - something that came easy not so long before - now takes a concerted effort.
 - I no longer sit next to Samuel who helped me in the previous year.
 - I sit on my own and no-one speaks to me.